How to Get Better at Football: Tips and Game Changing Advice

-If you are reading this blog, then that means you are looking for tips on how to improve at soccer.
-I’ve played soccer ever since I can remember and at various lower levels of the U.S. soccer pyramid.
+If you are reading this blog, then that means you are looking for tips on how to get better at soccer, whether that is to improve your performance, recovery, or anything else that impacts performance.
+I’ve played soccer ever since I can remember and at various levels of the U.S. soccer pyramid.

-I also recently graduated from San Jose State University with a degree in Kinesiology: rehab science, and I am a Certified Personal Trainer and soccer coach.
-One of my goals with The Art of Football is to help soccer players unlock elite athleticism and stay injury-free.
+I also graduated from San Jose State University with a degree in Kinesiology: rehab science, and I am a Certified Personal Trainer and soccer coach.
+One of my goals with The Art of Football is to share the training knowledge that has helped me become a better player, through smart and consistent training.

 The “red pill” concept is a metaphorical term from the movie The Matrix.
 In the film, the protagonist, Neo, is offered a choice between blue and red.
-The blue pill represents staying in the simulated reality, a comfortable illusion, while the red pill represents facing the harsh realities and truth of existence.
+The blue pill represents staying in the simulated reality, a comfortable illusion, while the red pill represents facing the harsh realities and truth of the real world.

-In soccer, and in anything in life, the absolute best way to improve is to do what you want to improve at a lot and gain experience.
-Experience is the best teacher.
+In soccer, and in anything in life, the absolute best way to improve at something is to do that thing a lot and consistently to gain experience because experience is by far the best teacher.

 As a footballer, you want to train in a way that best resembles a real match and puts you in realistic scenarios.
-This is best done by consistently playing the game and its variations and learning through experience, whether that is through team training, pick-up games, small-sided games, futsal, beach soccer, soccer tennis, soccer ping pong, or any other variation of the game.
+This is best done by consistently playing the game and its variations as well as by learning through experience, whether that is through team training, pick-up games, small-sided games, futsal, beach soccer, soccer tennis, soccer ping pong, or any other variation of the game.

 If you are serious about getting better, especially if you are a youth player, you should be in a team environment because that is absolutely the best way to improve.
 You will be competing consistently against other players, you can learn from your teammates, and you can receive feedback from coaches.

-Your goal should be to join the best team in your area, become the best or one of the best, and aim to play for a better team every season.
-That way, you can keep playing against better and better players and learn from more experienced coaches, which are some of the keys to faster development.
+If you are looking for a team. your goal should be to join the best team in your area, become the best or one of the best in that team, and aim to play for a better team every season.
+This way, you expose yourself to higher quality players and coaches, which will help you become better faster.

 Apart from team training and playing other variations of the game, players should also do extra work individually when it’s appropriate and makes sense.
 For example, you should never sacrifice individual training for team training; however, if there is a week when you don’t train as much with your team, then an extra individual training session can be beneficial.